 Action Location Timeframe Description Basing Decision Holloman Main Ramp Present The 8th Fighter Squadron is currently based at Holloman AFB under an interim basing decision.
 However, the permanent basing decision is being evaluated under EIAP to shift from interim to permanent.
 Additionally, the same EIAP document is assessing a potential fourth F-16 FTU squadron simultaneously.
-No cross impacts between the F-16 FTU mission and Joint task Force Holloman (JTF-H) mission are anticipated at this time.
+No cross impacts between the F-16 FTU mission and JTF-H mission are anticipated at this time.
 Utility Energy Service Contract (UESC) Holloman Base-wide Ongoing/Future The installation recently awarded a \$10M UESC to New Mexico Gas Company (ESG is ESCO) and will likely continue to pursue future UESC and PPA Photo Voltaic (PV) expansion.
 Construction Tasking Order (CTO) Holloman Future Renovation of facility 45 is included in the FY22 Construction Tasking Order (CTO) for use as the MQ-9 FTU Academic Facility.
-The project is Design-Build and is planned for phased execution, beginning with the bottom floor (no impact to JTF-H mission or vice versa).
+The project is Design-Build and is planned for phased execution, beginning with the bottom floor (no impact to JTF- H mission or vice versa).
 B105 is being submitted as the Wing's #1 BCAMP requirements for future renovation to house the F-16 FTU Flight Simulator Facility.
 No impacts between JTF-H mission and impending request anticipated unless JTF-H mission should extend past 24 months.

-- Noise: The Proposed Action for permanent basing of the 8th Fighter Squadron (FS) and an - 12 additional F-16 FTU at HAFB is being assessed in a separate EIAP document.
-As this is still - being assessed the potential noise may impact the Proposed Action of the Afghan evacuees sites - cannot be reasonably quantified and is excluded from further consideration.
-UESC ongoing - operations are considered part of the existing conditions.
-Continuation or future expansion of the - 16 USEC or PV expansion may generate temporary construction-related noise, these impacts would - be minor and spread out base-wide, so would not generate additional noise from any source close - 18 to the Proposed Action.
+11 Noise: The Proposed Action for permanent basing of the 8 Fighter Squadron (FS) and an

+12 additional F-16 FTU at HAFB is being assessed in a spate EIAP document.
+As this is still being

+13 assessed the potential noise it may impact the Proposed Action of the Afghan evacuees sites

+14 cannot be reasonably quantified and is excluded from further consideration.
+UESC ongoing

+15 operations are considered part of the existing conditions.
+Continuation or future expansion of the

+16 USEC of PV expansion may generate temporary construction-related noise, these impacts would

+17 be minor and spread out base-wide, so would not generate additional noise from once source

+18 close to the Proposed Action.
 CTO projects in building 45 and 105 would occur inside existing